Hone logo

 Constraints

-• The data context will be a plain JavaScript object.
+• The data object will be a plain JavaScript object with string keys and string values.

 Notes